 |By the time we arrived exactly at 10:45, most of the seats were already filled.
 We’d better get into the groove of the “arriving early syndrome” so popular with seniors.|

-Kapuna is the Hawaiian word for grandparent or elder who are revered and held in high esteem by the Hawaiian people.
+Kapuna is the Hawaiian word for grandparents or elders who are revered and held in high esteem by the Hawaiian people.

 |It was obvious that a lot of work had gone into the preparation of the pu pu’s.|